The Human Papillomavirus (HPV) is the leading cause of cervical cancer. Now, there is a vaccine that protects you from this virus.

 This vaccine is not a green light for sex but it is a red light to stop cancer in your daughter’s future.
 The vaccine does not protect against pregnancy or other STIs.
-This is a cancer vaccine for PRE-exposure to the HPV types that most frequently lead to cervical cancer – a killer of thousands of women here in the U.S. every year.
-Getting the vaccine early allows for pre-exposure protection- time to develop immunity since protection doesn’t begin until 6 months after starting the first injection.
+This is a cancer vaccine for PRE-exposure to the HPV types that most frequently lead to cervical cancer, vulvar cancer, and vaginal cancer.
+Getting the vaccine early allows for pre-exposure protection.
 In fact, it is shown that pre-teens and teens have the best immune response from the vaccine.
-In addition to the protection against cervical cancer and genital warts, Gardasil also helps protect against 70% of vaginal cancer cases and up to 50% of vulvar cancer cases.

 We encourage mothers to begin a reproductive health care approach long before their daughters become sexually active.
-This is a wonderful time to talk frankly about issues of puberty and growing up female and is an opportunity to open the door for greater communication, accurate education and re-affirmation of strong self-esteem.
+This is a wonderful time to talk frankly about issues of puberty and is an opportunity to open the door for greater communication, accurate education, and re-affirmation of strong self-esteem.
 These are the most important elements for your daughter to make good decisions about her body, no matter the pressure or wild myths she hears out there.

 Who should get this vaccine?

-The vaccine is recommended for women and men between the ages of 9 and 26.
+The vaccine is recommended for people between the ages of 9 and 45.
 If you receive the vaccine before becoming sexually active, the vaccine offers the most protection.
-Even if you have only had one sexual partner, you may have already been exposed to HPV (a 2002 survey found that 26% of young women in the U.S. had vaginal sex by the age of 15; that number rose to 77 percent by age 19).
+Even if you have only had one sexual partner, you may have already been exposed to HPV.

 What if I have been sexually active for a while?

-Even if you have been exposed to HPV, research shows that you may not have been exposed to all four (4) types “covered” by the vaccine.
+Even if you have been exposed to HPV, research shows that you may not have been exposed to all 9 types “covered” by the vaccine.
 So even if you’ve been exposed to and infected with one, two, or even three types of HPV, you can benefit from the vaccine.
-Even if you’ve had an abnormal Pap test in the past, tested positive for HPV, or have genital warts, the vaccine is recommended because chances are that you don’t have all four types of HPV that are targeted by this vaccine.
-New vaccines are currently being tested for other HPV types.

 So, if I get the vaccine, do I still have to have Annual Exams and Pap Smears?